-Whichever route you take, it’s important to make sure your layout is customizable so you can create a catalog that’s consistent with your company’s own branding.
+Whichever route you take, it’s important to make sure your layout is customizable so you can create a digital catalog that’s consistent with your company’s own branding.

 Ideally, product descriptions and technical data should already be accurate, consistent, and optimized in your PIM.
 If not, this is the time to get them ready for your product catalog.

 Connect your catalog with platforms and channels

 This is where the importance of having an up-to-date product catalog becomes really apparent: When you connect your catalog with all the platforms and channels you use to market and sell your products.